How about: Beach Home > Lisbon Coastline > Guincho Beach >Lisbon Guide > Cascais > 1 week Lisbon

 Praia Carcavelos Random Facts

 During the early 20th century, Carcavelos beach was the sole connection point for the America to Europe telegraph network.
-The cables that ran out from the beach once handled all of the messages communicated between Europe and the Americas.
+The cables that ran out from the beach once handled all of the telegram and early phone calls communicated between Europe and the Americas.